emrahuludag/sysknow/docs/openshift/openshift-report-en.md

 * Generates a stand-alone HTML file for OpenShift cluster health
 * Requires oc, jq, and python-jmespath packages on Ansible nodes
 * Light-weight and provides table filtering functionality, allowing users to filter and view specific data within tables
-* OC commands are run directly on the cluster, and data processing on the Ansible node
+* OC commands are run directly on the Ansible node
-* Modular design, making it easy to add new report components
+* Modular design, making it easy to add new components
 * Available Modules:
  	* oc-logout: Logs out from OpenShift to ensure session security
 	* get-token: Retrieves the access token for API requests